Azbo400/enlist/README.md

 ## Contributing.
 Contributions from anyone and everyone are welcome.
 You can get started by browsing for any open and unclaimed issues or by starting a new issue.
 If you want to implement a new functionality, please open a new issue with the label "feature".

+For more detail on contributing check out the contributing file [here](https://github.com/DevoidLabs/enlist/blob/master/CONTRIBUTING.md)